orlovtsu/linkedin_job_analysis/README.md

 3. Analysis of job market, including geo analysis, job market structure, skills and competences analysis and analysis of popular programming languages and tools.

 The main article is provided here: https://orlovtsu.github.io/job_postings_analysis.html.
+# Disclaimer
+The author of this article is not responsible for the further use of materials and code given in the article.
+All materials are provided for informational and educational purposes.
+The responsibility for using the results of this article lies entirely with the reader.

 # Job List from LinkedIn
 This is the first step of job market analysis provided in the article: https://orlovtsu.github.io/job_postings_analysis.html.